yupidevs/yupi/docs/source/tutorials/converting.rst

 Creating trajectories with independent samples
 ==============================================

-There is also a third way of convert your data into a :py:class:`~yupi.Trajectory`.
+There is also a third way of convert your data into a :py:class:`~trajectory.Trajectory`.
 It requires to pass a list of d-dimensional data points:

 .. code-block:: python